 Health Concerns Associated with Excess Estrogen Levels

 Today, girls as young as 9 and 10 are starting to menstruate, much earlier than the typical age of 13.
+This is a sign they are being exposed to too much estrogen.
 Other signs of excess estrogen in women include irregular menstrual cycles, endometriosis, infertility, and hormonal headaches.
-A body sign of high estrogen is excess weight around the hips, thighs and low abdomen, and difficulty losing weight.
+A body sign of high estrogen is excess weight around the hips, thighs and low abdomen while also having difficulty losing weight.
 For some women, estrogen dominance takes a more serious and life-threatening form, such as breast, endometrial or uterine cancer.
 Autoimmune disorders including lupus and thyroiditis have also been linked to estrogen dominance and other hormone imbalances.

 Men may experience loss of sex drive, increased abdominal fat, enlarged prostate and prostate cancer.
 In fact, estrogen is a key contributor to 50% of all prostate cancer cases.